 In accordance with the provisions of Section 92 of the Companies Act2013 an extract of the Annual Return for the FY 2018-19 in the format as prescribed isenclosed as Annexure-1.
 The extract of the Annual Return is also hosted on theCompany's website at www.vbshilpa.com

 During the year under review 4 (Four) Board Meetings were For furtherdetails please refer Corporate Governance Report which forms part of this Annual Report.

 1. Audit Committee;

 4. Corporate Social Responsibility Committee

-The Management discussion and analysis Report for the year under reviewas stipulated under Regulation 34 SEBI (LODR) regulations 2015 is annexed here to andforms part of Annual Report.
+The Management Discussion and Analysis Report for the year under reviewas stipulated under Regulation 34 read with Schedule V (B) to the SEBI (LODR) Regulations2015 is annexed hereto and forms part of this Annual Report.

 Particulars of Employees: